tlint101/py50/README.md

 2. Adaptable to user needs
 3. Easy to use (hopefully!)

-The dose-response curves are built on the four parameter logistic regression model:
+The dose-response curves in py50 are built using the four parameter logistic regression model:
 $$Y = \text{Min} + \frac{\text{Max} - \text{Min}}{1 + \left(\frac{X}{\text{IC50}}\right)^{\text{Hill coefficient}}}$$
-where min is the minimum response value, max is the maximum response value, Y is the response values of the curves, X is the concentration.
+where min is the minimum response value, max is the maximum response value, Y is the response values of the curves, and X is the concentration.

-The statistics and annotated plots is a wrapper for [Pingouin](https://github.com/raphaelvallat/pingouin) and [Statannotations](https://github.com/trevismd/statannotations).
+The statistics and annotated plots are wrapped from [Pingouin](https://github.com/raphaelvallat/pingouin) and [Statannotations](https://github.com/trevismd/statannotations).
-This may have been done inelegantly and will be updated based on my use or recommendations by other users.
+This may have been done inelegantly and will be updated based on my use or recommendations by other.
 As things stand, this project meets my and the needs of my classmates/coworkers.
 Hopefully it can meet the needs of others.

 ## Installation